Sports & Musculoskeletal Medicine in Manhattan

 What are the treatments for musculoskeletal pain and sports injuries?

-Treatment for musculoskeletal pain and sports injuries will depend upon each patient’s unique needs.
+Musculoskeletal pain and sports injury treatments depend upon each patient’s unique needs.
 Treatment options may include:

 - Resting – Resting is often the first and most important step to improving symptoms, which involves stopping or reducing all activities that make the pain worse.